This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re on the budget side of the fence and are going to be flying in via the likes Pegasus airlines or Ryanair, you’ll land into Sabiha Gokcen which is on the Asian side.

 This will take a good 1 hour and 30 to reach the city if you’re taking a taxi or bus as a transfer.
 So, leave plenty of time before your flight (I didn’t and nearly missed mine on the way back due to heavy traffic).

-A taxi to and from the city from Sabiha will cost you around £30, but if you’re conscious of your money you can catch the Hava Bus which is a clean, convenient and cheaper coach you can catch straight out of arrivals and it will cost you around £5.
+A taxi to and from the city from Sabiha will cost you around £30, but if you’re conscious of your money you can get a bus transfer from the airport which is a lot cheaper.
+Check out this transfer here.

 Top tip: grab some free maps from the airport as they will show you how to get around the city!

 You can easily walk around the main tourist areas of the city and sometimes this is the more pleasant option.

 But, if you’re stuck for time, it’s definitely worth investing in an Istanbulkart for your journey’s around.